zigapk/hertz/README.md

 - [Arduino](https://www.arduino.cc/) - [docs](./src/bridges/arduino/README.md) or
 - [Raspberry Pi](https://www.raspberrypi.com/) - [docs](./src/bridges/raspberry/README.md).

-However, it is very easy and more practical to write a bridge for your own hardware.
+However, it is very easy to write a bridge for your own hardware.
 See [Bring your own hardware](docs/bring-your-own-hardware.md) for more information.

 Hertz needs to run **within a Node.js-like environment**.
 This means that:
 1. Rasppbery Pi can control the hardware on the defice itself.
-2. Arduino and other controlers incapable of running Node need to be controller from a computer (for example using a serial connection).
+2. Arduino and other controlers incapable of running Node need to be controlled from a computer (for example using a serial connection).
 3. You cannot run it in a browser.
 4. There appears to be no reason why Hertz would be incompatible with Deno or Bun, but we did not test this as of yet.